Shahnawaz-py/store_eda_py/README.md

 # store_eda_py
-EDA of a store dataset
+Analyzed a store dataset to find insights